haroonmaqbool/SignLanguageRecognition/README.md

 ## Note

 This project was built **for educational purposes** as part of **COMP‑360 (Introduction to Artificial Intelligence)** at **Forman Christian College**.
-You are welcome to explore the code, learn from it, and extend it further for your own projects.